hscstudio/backbone/README.md

-Backbone v1.5
+Backbone v1.6
 =============

 A simple to use HTML, LESS/CSS and JavaScript/jQuery responsive framework (or foundation/boilerplate) to help with rapid protyping and development of websites for use on Desktop, Laptops, Tablets and Mobile devices.
+Comes packaged with various types of files and plugins to help get started developing.

 **Demo:** http://www.cloud-eight.com/github/backbone/